“It’s very humbling to know that someone would give back to help ease the financial burden of a student.”

 Heger is chief information officer and vice president of information technology and the Ameren Service Center for Ameren Services, a subsidiary of Ameren Corp.
 She earned her BS in management at Maryville, and also holds an MBA.
 Heger is a member of the board of the International Institute, and a former board member of Craft Alliance and SouthSide Early Childhood Center.
 Heger is a graduate of Leadership St. Louis ® and has been cited as one of the most influential businesswomen in St. Louis by the St. Louis Business Journal.

-As a full-time student, Dibble earned her BS in e-marketing, while also working full-time.
-Dibble was named Maryville’s e-marketing Student of the Year in 2006.
-A 2013 St. Louis Business Journal “30 Under 30” recipient, Dibble built a full-service online marketing agency on the West Coast and then sold it.
+As a full-time student, Bristow earned her BS in e-marketing, while also working full-time.
+Bristow was named Maryville’s e-marketing Student of the Year in 2006.
+A 2013 St. Louis Business Journal “30 Under 30” recipient, Bristow built a full-service online marketing agency on the West Coast and then sold it.
 Later recruited as a marketing manager by Amazon, she worked on strategy and consumer sales before returning to St. Louis to work in digital engagement.

 Matt Baker, ’14, ’15